-Derrik Mercer, Trustee
+Derrik Mercer.
+Trustee

-o garden is ever static and Kilmorey wildlife garden is no exception to this maxim.
-Visitors this year will see a new area cleared for planting under the trees to the left of the meadow, a new nature corner and a recycling demonstration area designed to tempt neighbours into using the site for composting and then have the confidence to use the same techniques at home.
+garden is no exception to this maxim.
+Visitors this the trees to the left of the meadow, a new nature corner and a recycling demonstration area designed to tempt neighbours into using the site for composting and then have the confidence to use the same techniques at home.
 The changes exemplify the approaches to make more people aware of the beauty of this secret garden just off a main road in St Margaret's.